yrw9281/yrw9281.github.io/_posts/2023-05-24-MSSQL-Always-Encrypted.md

 ## Usage

-### Read Encrypted data using EF withg AzureKeyVaultProvider
+### Read Encrypted data using EF with AzureKeyVaultProvider

 To read and write encrypted data using Entity Framework (EF), you can use the OnModelCreating method in your DbContext class.
 Here's an example: